-This is the third guest post in our forum on Duncan Bell’s Reordering the World: Essays on Liberalism and Empire.
+This is the fourth post in our forum on Duncan Bell’s Reordering the World: Essays on Liberalism and Empire.
 Lucian Ashworth is Professor at the Department of Memorial University of Newfoundland.
 He is the author of numerous books including ‘A History of International Thought.
 From the Origins of the Modern State to Academic International Relations’ (London: Routledge, 2014).

 On 1st July 2017 the Canadian government celebrated the 150th anniversary of the coming into force of the British North America Act.
 This Act, the first of a series of successful attempts to federate the colonies and territories of British North America into one jurisdiction, was interpreted as Canada’s 150th birthday, and across the country both public and private entities found ways to mark the occasion.
 Although the government orchestration of Canada Day only dates from 1958 (when it was known as Dominion Day, and had a distinctly ‘we are British and not American’ feel to it), the choice of the day has given Canada the same kind of clear benchmark date for its beginning as the US has with the 4th of July.
 Yet the celebrations have not occurred without significant pushback, especially from Indigenous people.
 Not only do they dispute the origin date (their own histories are far older than 1867), but the intervening 150 years are seen as a cavalcade of colonization and broken promises.